DMASCoreDeclan/tic-tac-toe-js/README.md

  - [Bro Code](https://youtu.be/AnmwHjpEhtA)
  - [Coding with Adam from](https://www.youtube.com/watch?v=fPew9OI2PnA&t=1906s)
  - [Adam Khoury](https://www.youtube.com/watch?v=hsSXzdn_0Gg) - how to toggleMute in JS
+ - [CSS-Tricks](https://css-tricks.com/snippets/css/orientation-lock/) - to prevent the screen rotating from portrait to landscape

  - While some code just has to be the same, all Variable names, CSS names and Function names have been changed.
 The design is fundamentally the same as Coding with Adam, with additional feature such as the Mute/Unmute Audio button.
 The .wav sounds are downloaded from CodinWithAdma channel, but were renamed before upload and are called by different names in JS.